Douglas Squirrel Removal Services

-Douglas squirrels, sometimes known as the chickaree or pine squirrel, are destructive animals in the Seattle area.
-Mating can begin as early as February and after just a 4 week gestation period and 8 short weeks of life, the young are weaned and independent.
+The Douglas squirrel, also referred to as the pine squirrel or chickaree squirrel, is a destructive tree squirrel found in Seattle.
+Douglas squirrel mating can begin as early as February, and after just a 4-week gestation period and 8 short weeks of life, the young are weaned and independent.

-Douglas squirrels are frequently found in yards and parks.
-When the opportunity arises, Douglas squirrels will enter homes by branches that overhang eaves.
-Entry may be made while seeking a warm nesting area or a food source.
+Yes, Douglas squirrels are frequently found in yards and parks–and homes, when they can.
+When the opportunity arises, Douglas squirrels will enter Seattle homes by way of overhanging branches that allow them access to eaves.
+They get into homes in search of a warm nesting place to raise their young, or a promising food source.

 Do squirrels harm people or property?

-Douglas squirrels do have the ability to create significant structural damages to homes.
-Chewing wires, pulling insulation, and creating holes in siding can be dangerous and unsightly damages.
+Douglas squirrels in Seattle do have the ability to create significant structural damages to homes, like all other squirrels.
+Chewing wires, pulling insulation, and creating holes in siding can be dangerous and unsightly damages to your Seattle area home and property.
 Squirrel nests in the attic or walls can create terrible odors and difficult stains that will require professional attention.

-Keeping Douglas squirrels off personal property is difficult since the rodents can simply burrow underneath or climb over most fences, though electrified fencing can be effective.
+Keeping Douglas squirrels off your Critter Control of Seattle property is difficult since the rodents can simply burrow underneath or climb over most fences, though electrified fencing can be effective.
 Douglas squirrels can be discouraged from entering attics by sealing all possible external entrances and pruning tree limbs that hang over roofs.

 Trapping and Removal

 If a serious Douglas squirrel problem arises, contact Critter Control of Seattle to handle the furry little rodents.
 Our professional squirrel removal technicians have the training and tools necessary to trap and remove squirrels from private properties.
 We only employ humane methods of eradication and our process is safe for all humans and animals involved.